carbon-language/carbon-lang/llvm/docs/GettingStarted.rst

 While this is using SVN under the hood, it does not require any interaction from you with git-svn.
-After a few minutes, `git pull` should get back the changes as they were commited.
+After a few minutes, `git pull` should get back the changes as they were committed.
 Note that a current limitation is that `git` does not directly record file rename, and thus it is propagated to SVN as a combination of delete-add instead of a file rename.